Of Time and the City: Reception

-The film was almost universally acclaimed, with praise mostly focusing on its warmth and heartfelt approach.
-It holds a 95% 'certified fresh' critical score on Rotten Tomatoes based on 56 reviews.
-On Metacritic, it holds an 81% critical score based on 9 reviews, indicating universal acclaim.
+The film was widely acclaimed, with praise mostly focusing on its warmth and heartfelt approach.
+It holds a 93% score on Rotten Tomatoes based on 59 critics’ reviews.
+On Metacritic, it holds an 81% critical score based on nine reviews.

 It has been described as "a mesmerizing and eloquent essay" by Jonathan Rosenbaum of Chicago Reader, "a warm and extremely thoughtful journey, with a deliberately bare-bones narrative" by Peter Hartlaub of the San Francisco Chronicle, "a distinct pleasure to experience" by Kenneth Turan of the Los Angeles Times, "mesmerizing, visceral and heartfelt" by Geoff Pevere of the Toronto Star, "a short, beautiful, characteristically sublime memory piece" by Lisa Schwarzbaum of Entertainment Weekly, "a wistful, funny, satirical, angry and forgiving portrait" by Sean Axmaker of Parallax View, and "a visual poem" by Dennis Schwartz of Ozus' World Movie Reviews.
 In 2018, Mark Kermode chose it as his favourite film of the last ten years.

 People’s Stories - Liverpool’s social history website

 In 2010 - 'in response' to the film - the website People’s Stories: Liverpool Lives was launched.
 With Heritage Lottery funding, the website was created for Of Time and the City producer Sol Papadopoulos by transmedia creator Krishna Stott.
 Stott described the project as 'a community-based site of user generated content for Liverpudlians and the scouse diaspora'.
-Actors Jonathan Pryce, Alexei Sayle, and Joe McGann contributed their own memories of the city as part of the launch.
+Actors Jonathan Pryce, Alexei Sayle and Joe McGann contributed their own memories of the city as part of the launch.
 The site was a place for members of the public to upload and share their stories, films, or photographs.
 Papadopoulos commented: 'We had Liverpudlians from all over the world wanting to tell their story, inspired by the way Terence had told his'.